brennanwalters/E-Commerce_Purchase_Prediction/README.md

 # Conclusion
 * E-commerce plays a massive part in retail sales
 * Of the thousands of people who browse e-commerce sites everyday, most tend to view multiple products
 * A very small proportion of activity on e-commerce sights is purchasing
+* On this site in particular, most purchases were electronics and appliances
 * Product brand, price, category, and activity count are significant in predicting purchases